-The Enterprise America program, an exciting hands-on program for middle-school students, is available to public, private, parochial and charter schools.
-The first of its kind in New York State, the program involves classroom instruction, with teachers using curriculum aligned to state and 21st Century learning standards provided by WCNY.
-Following the completion of classroom study, students embark on the Enterprise America experience, spending a day in WCNY’s Enterprise America City, which they are responsible for operating.
+The Enterprise America program, an exciting hands-on program for middle-school students, is available to public, private, parochial, and charter schools.
+The first of its kind in New York State, the program involves classroom instruction, with teachers using a curriculum aligned to state and 21st Century learning standards provided by WCNY.
+After completing classroom studies, students embark on the Enterprise America experience, spending a day in WCNY’s Enterprise America City, which they are responsible for operating.

 In the City

-Students apply the STEM (science, technology, engineering and math) and financial and civic literacy skills they have learned to run the city’s 12 businesses and City Hall, becoming business entrepreneurs and employees, consumers and citizens.
+Students apply the financial and civic literacy skills they have learned to run the city’s 12 businesses and City Hall, becoming business entrepreneurs, employees, consumers, and citizens.

 A Business-to-Business Economy

-Students eat their lunches and purchase, with Enterprise America dollars they have earned, healthy snacks in the Enterprise America cafe.
+Students eat their lunches and purchase, with Enterprise America dollars they have earned, healthy snacks in the Enterprise America Café, sponsored by Wegmans.
 They shop in the city’s retail businesses, contribute a portion of their salaries to charity and experience the dangers of texting while driving, using auto simulators.
 It’s a business-to-business economy, where each student-run company strives to generate enough revenue to pay off its business loan.
-Students communicate, collaborate and problem solve.
-In Enterprise America’s real-world, hands-on learning environment, students do the work, make the decisions and learn what careers may demand of them when they enter the workplace.
-By putting into practice the skills that 21stcentury businesses expect employees to possess, students realize the importance of staying in school for long-term success.
+Students communicate, collaborate and problem-solve.
+In Enterprise America’s real-world, hands-on learning environment, students do the work, make the decisions, and learn what careers may demand of them when they enter the workplace.
+By putting into practice, the skills that 21st-century businesses expect employees to possess, students realize the importance of staying in school for long-term success.

 After the Experience

-Following the Enterprise America experience, students return to their classrooms where teachers utilize post-experience curriculum to have students write about their job performance, analyze their business operations and calculate and chart survey data.
-Pre and post program components aid in student assessment.
+Following the Enterprise America experience, students return to their classrooms where teachers utilize a post-experience curriculum to have students reflect on their job performance, analyze their business operations, and calculate and chart survey data.
+Pre and post-program components aid in student assessment.
 Enterprise America is also an excellent way to engage students in project-based learning.